mortenivar/Jed-modes/README.aspell.txt

   which would include the underscore character as part of a word.

-- The second variable, "Aspell_Dict", denotes the default spelling dictionary to use, but it is already set from the environment on startup.
-  The value is always the two letter ISO-639-1 code for a language, e.g.
-  "de" for German or this code plus the ISO-3166 country code in upper case joined by an underscore, like "de_AT" for Austrian German.
-Needless to say, the corresponding aspell dictionary must be installed, e.g.
+- The second variable, "Aspell_Dict", denotes the default spelling dictionary to use.
+If none is specified, it will be set from the environment on startup.
+The value is always the two letter ISO-639-1 code for a language, e.g. "de" for German or this code plus the ISO-3166 country code in upper case joined by an underscore, like "de_AT" for Austrian German.
+Needless to say, the corresponding Aspell dictionary must be installed.

-   apt-get install aspell-de

-  which would install the German aspell dictionary.

 - The third variable, "Aspell_Ask_Dictionary", may be set to 1 to prompt you for a dictionary on startup.
 This is handy in e.g. a mail_mode hook,